v-pmalreddy/GCPCloudAudit/README.md

 <a name="intro">

 ## Introduction
-The Google Cloud Platform DNS Codeless Connector for Microsoft Sentinel enables seamless integration of Google Cloud Platform's DNS logs with Microsoft Sentinel without the need for custom code.
-Developed as part of the Codeless Conector Platform(CCP), this connector simplifies the process of collecting and ingesting DNS query logs and DNS audit logs from Google Cloud Platform into Sentinel.
+The Google Cloud Platform Audit Codeless Connector for Microsoft Sentinel enables seamless integration of Google Cloud Platform's Audit logs with Microsoft Sentinel without the need for custom code.
+Developed as part of the Codeless Conector Platform(CCP), this connector simplifies the process of collecting and ingesting Audit logs and Transparency logs from Google Cloud Platform into Sentinel.

 <a name="step2">